1967 Dutch general election

-General elections were held in the Netherlands on 15 February 1967.
-The Catholic People's Party (KVP) remained the largest party, winning 42 of the 150 seats in the House of Representatives.
+A general election was held in the Netherlands on 15 February 1967.
+The Catholic People's Party (KVP) remained the largest party, though it suffered considerable losses, dropping to 42 of the 150 seats in the House of Representatives.
+The Labour Party (PvdA) also lost seats, and became the second party.
+The newly founded Democrats 66 entered the House with seven seats, while the Farmers' Party (BP) grew from three to seven seats.

-The elections led to a four-party centre-right coalition government being formed, consisting of the KVP, People's Party for Freedom and Democracy (VVD), Anti-Revolutionary Party (ARP) and Christian Historical Union (CHU), led by Prime Minister Piet de Jong.
+The elections led to a four-party centre-right coalition government being formed, consisting of the KVP, People's Party for Freedom and Democracy (VVD), Anti-Revolutionary Party (ARP) and Christian Historical Union (CHU), led by prime minister Piet de Jong.
+Held amid the Counterculture of the 1960s, the election is regarded as a turning point in Dutch politics, representing the end of half a century of consociationalism and the beginning of the polarisation strategy.